officialhocc/officialhocc.github.io/_posts/2018-01-27-solidstate.md

 4555/tcp open  james-admin JAMES Remote Admin 2.3.2
 ```

 So one service definitely looks interesting, James 2.3.2.
-However, we have no idea what we're dealing with so lets do some research and do a quick search for any open vulnerabilities.
-From this we find that

-One CVE that jumps out is an [exploit-db](https://www.exploit-db.com/exploits/35513/) python script.
-This lets us inject a payload into bash_completion that will then execute only upon a user's login.
-Effectively, we can run an arbitrary command, but only when a user logs in.

-However, this service has authentication.
-A quick login confirms that credentials have been left as default:
+Typically, I would start my investigation on port 80 but based on my knowledge of the James Remote Admin tool.
+This service is typically left with default credentials which then can be used to change the passwords of the mail server users.
+From there we can access POP3 and snoop around the emails for the users.

+Logging in with Default Credentials:

 ![](https://image.ibb.co/h9w4yb/2.png)

-From this admin panel, we can change any user's password.
+From this admin panel, we can change any user's password:

 ![](https://image.ibb.co/bu1hjG/3.png)